GSA/piv-guides/Template-2.md

 #### References

 Any referential links should be added to this section.
 Links appear in the following format [hyperlink text]({{ site.baseurl }}{{ page.url }})

+For more information on formatting in markdown, go [here.](https://help.github.com/articles/basic-writing-and-formatting-syntax/)